lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 Lines beginning with '**%**' are directives to the preprocessor.
 Directives can perform various functions similar to a normal programming language, such as assigning variables, evaluating expressions, conditionally readings some lines, and repeated loops over sections of input.

-Near the top, beginning with **% const**, begin a series of variable declarations. **nit**, **met**, etc,  are variables used in expressions further down.
+Near the top, beginning with **% const**, follow a series of variable declarations. **nit**, **met**, etc,  are variables used in expressions further down.
 The parser interprets the contents of brackets **{...}** as algrebraic expressions.  **{...}** is evaluated and the numerical result is substituted for it.
 Expression substitution works for input lines proper, and also in the directives.

 For example this line

-    metal=  {met}                    # Management of k-point integration weights in metals becomes
+    metal=  {met}                    # Management of k-point integration weights in metals

+becomes

     metal=  5

-because **met** is a numerical expression (admittedly a trivial one) that evaluates to 5, since met is an algebraic variable that is assigned the value 5.
+because **met** is a numerical expression (admittedly a trivial one) that evaluates to 5, since **met** is an algebraic variable that is assigned value 5.
 The advantage is that you can do algebra in the input file, and you can also assign values to variables from the command line, as we will see shortly.

-Expressions can also be nested.
-The parser is explained in further detail [here](file-preprocessor.html)
+See "Other Resources" below to follow links with further information on the syntax of input files, and building them from different sources.

 Lines corresponding to actual input are divided into categories and tokens within the categories.
 A category begins when a character (other than **%** or **#**) occurs in the